sting2804/auth0-grails3-spring-security-mvc-sample/README.md

 simpler applications seeking to have an out of the box secured endpoint URL - similar to `auth0-servlet` library.

 For details on the other settings, please check the README for the library this sample depends on  [Auth0 Spring Security MVC](https://github.com/auth0/auth0-spring-security-mvc).
-In particular, [this section on defalut configuration](https://github.com/auth0/auth0-spring-security-mvc#default-configuration) which lists each property together with a description on its purpose.
+In particular, [this section on default configuration](https://github.com/auth0/auth0-spring-security-mvc#default-configuration) which lists each property together with a description on its purpose.

 ### Build and Run